anapurna12/TamaraDragutinovic/_posts/2025-10-28-Why SEO Needs a GDPR Moment.md

 - Avoid collecting unnecessary data like exact location or full referrer paths
 - Keep retention periods short

-Data minimization is not just a legal duty - it’s part of ethical digital design.
+Data minimization is not just a legal duty, but a part of ethical digital design.
+To comply with the data minimisation and storage limitation principles outlined in Articles 5(1)(c) and 5(1)(e) of the GDPR, analytics implementations should truncate IP addresses, remove unnecessary query parameters and referrer data, avoid the use of persistent user identifiers without explicit consent, and automatically delete raw event data after a short retention window, retaining only aggregated datasets.

 ### Avoid behavioral profiling
 - Don’t personalize content or recommendations based on past browsing without explicit consent